danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 # 1000 means that the maximum number of iteration of the EM we will consider is 1000.
 ```

-Finally let us perform the `Rep_Tot = 100` runs of the one--step EM algorithm with Newton-Raphson methods.
+Finally, let us perform the `Rep_Tot = 100` runs of the one-step EM algorithm with Newton-Raphson methods.
 We also monitor the computational time via the function `system.time()`.

 ``` r
 # Perform the algorithm.